Tahr hunting, chasing the King of New Zealand’s Southern Alps.

 Tahr hunting encompasses everything that is hunting in New Zealand; the mountains, glassing and spotting, the planning of the climb, the climb itself, the shot and the long carry back down.
 We have multiple options for hunting tahr ranging from wilderness hunts from remote spike camps, to private land hunts where we hunt from the lodge each day; we will have a tahr hunting option that meets your requirements.

 Tahr hunting in New Zealand with Lake Hawea Hunting Safaris is a must do, your ultimate alpine hunt.
 We have the knowledge, areas and expertise to help you be successful.
-Your outfitter has an extensive knowledge of tahr hunting and has been on over 100 bull tahr kills.
+Your outfitter has an extensive knowledge of tahr and their habits and has been on over 100 bull tahr kills.

 Tahr bulls are large animals typically weighing around 220 pounds, pre rut bulls can weigh up to 300 pounds.
 Tahr bulls have a thick skin and muscular forelegs, generally a minimum bullet weight of 150gns is needed for tahr hunting; hard hitting .300 calibres are ideal for longer range shooting and somewhat negating bullet deviation from mountain winds.

-After guiding seasons on Rocky Mountain goat, Dall rams and Fannin rams I know for fact that hunting tahr in New Zealand with Lake Hawea Hunting Safaris measures up with hunting any North American alpine species (and without causing an argument may even be better!!!)
+After guiding seasons on Rocky Mountain goat, Dall rams and Fannin rams, we know for fact that hunting tahr in New Zealand with Lake Hawea Hunting Safaris measures up with hunting any North American alpine species (and without causing an argument may even be better!).

 We consider bulls of around 12 inches to be trophy size and consistently take tahr bulls of up to and well over 13 inches each season, 14 inch bulls are possible.